Shaan-kapoor/restaurant-menu-platform/INSTALLATION_GUIDE.md

 If you encounter any issues during setup:
 - Check our FAQ section (link will be provided separately)
 - Email support at (support email will be provided separately)

+## Troubleshooting

+### Deployment Errors

+If you encounter errors during deployment related to authentication, try these solutions:

+1. In Vercel, make sure you've correctly set all the environment variables from Step 4.
+2. Check that your Firebase project has Authentication enabled with Email/Password provider.
+3. If you see "Cannot destructure property" errors in the Vercel logs:
+   - Go to the Build and Development Settings in your Vercel project
+   - Set the Output Directory to `out`
+   - This ensures Vercel treats the project as a static export

+### Authentication Issues

+If users can't sign in or sign up:
+1. Verify your Firebase configuration variables are correct
+2. Ensure Authentication is enabled in Firebase Console
+3. Check the browser console for any error messages

+### Image Upload Problems

+If you're having trouble with images:
+1. Make sure you're using a supported image hosting service like Imgur or ImgBB
+2. Verify the image URL begins with https://
+3. Check that the image format is supported (JPG, PNG, WebP)

 ## Optional: Custom Domain